mattermost/docs/source/install/common-prod-deploy-kubernetes.rst

 .. tip::

     - If you’re unsure about which environment you want to use for your Kubernetes cluster, we suggest using a managed service such as as `Amazon EKS <https://aws.amazon.com/eks/>`__, `Azure Kubernetes Service <https://azure.microsoft.com/en-ca/services/kubernetes-service/>`__, `Google Kubernetes Engine <https://cloud.google.com/kubernetes-engine/>`__, or `DigitalOcean Kubernetes <https://www.digitalocean.com/products/kubernetes/>`__.
-    - See the `Mattermost Kubernetes Operator <https://docs.mattermost.com/install/mattermost-kubernetes-operator.html>`__ documentation to learn more about the minimum Kubernetes cluster resources Mattermost requires at different scales.
+    - See the `Mattermost Kubernetes Operator <https://docs.mattermost.com/install/mattermost-kubernetes-operator.html>`__ documentation to learn more about the minimum Kubernetes cluster resources Mattermost requires at different scales, and the `Kubernetes frequently asked questions </install/faq-kubernetes>`__ documentation for answers to common questions.

 **Install the operators**